7 Magical Books Like A Court Of Mist And Fury

 Fortuna Sworn is a fairy tale romance that follows Fortuna, a nightmare, desperately searching to find her brother, who has been missing for the last two years.
 One day, a mysterious faerie shows up on her doorstep and says that he knows where her brother is and will help find him if she agrees to marry him.

-So I found this to be very reminiscent of A Court Of Mist And Fury.
+So, I found this very reminiscent of A Court Of Mist And Fury.
 It’s because there is a trial for two, and one has to go through for a decent chunk of the book, which is very similar to what Farah had to go through under the mountain to prove herself.

 I found many plotholes and weaknesses in the story in this book.
 The author only presents the main character’s POV, and she never questions anything!
 Also, world-building is a little bit childish for me.
 But I loved the fantasy elements and dark theme of the book.
 If you’re waiting for a dark fae romance, I recommend it.